Crew Member on Biden Campaign's Charter Plane Tests Positive for COVID-19

-A crew member on former Vice President Joe Biden’s chartered campaign airplane has tested positive for the Wuhan coronavirus.
+A crew member on former Vice President Joe Biden’s chartered campaign airplane who flew to Ohio on Monday and Florida on Tuesday has tested positive for the Wuhan coronavirus.

+“Around noon on Thursday, October 15th, we learned – as part of our contact tracing of the crew member on Senator Harris’ plane that tested positive for COVID last night – that an administrative member of the Aviation company that charters Vice President Biden’s aircraft tested positive for COVID-19,” Biden campaign manager Jen O’Malley Dillon said in a statement.

 JUST IN: A crew member on @JoeBiden’s campaign plane has also tested positive for #COVID19.
 But they’ve determined the crew member “was over 50 feet from VP Biden at all times,” they’ve determined “there is no need for the Vice President to quarantine.”
 Stmt from @jomalleydillon: pic.twitter.com/yXRRAtHI8g